Geometry in Active Learning for Binary and Multi-class Image Segmentation: Batch-mode geometry query selection

 Recall from Sec.~\ref{sec:GeomActive}, that we can assign to each supervoxel $s_i$ an uncertainty estimate $U(s_i)$ in one of several ways.
 Whichever one we choose, finding the circular patch of maximal uncertainty $p^\ast$ can be formulated as finding

 where the summation occurs over the voxels that intersect the plane and are within the sphere.

-Since Eq.~\eqref{eq:optimization1} is linear in $U(s_j)\geq 0$ for any given voxel $s_i$, we designed a branch-and-bound approach to finding the plane that yields the largest uncertainty.
+Since Eq.~\eqref{eq:optimization1} is linear in $U(s_j)\geq 0$, we design a branch-and-bound procedure to finding the plane that yields the largest uncertainty.
 It recursively eliminates whole subsets of planes and quickly converges to the correct solution.
 Whereas an exhaustive search would be excruciatingly slow, our current MATLAB implementation on MRI dataset takes $0.024$s per plane search with the same settings as in Sec.~\ref{sec:CombinedUncert}.
-This means that a C implementation of the entire pipeline would be real-time, which is critical for acceptance by users of such an interactive method.
+This means that a C implementation of the entire pipeline would be real-time, which is critical for acceptance of such an interactive method by users.

-As discussed above, in theory, this procedure could be used in conjunction with any one of the uncertainty measures defined in the previous section.
-In practice, as shown in Sec.~\ref{sec:exp}, it is most beneficial when used in combination with the geometry-aware criterion of Sec.~\ref{sec:CombinedUncert}.
+As discussed above, this procedure could be used in conjunction with any one of the uncertainty measures defined in the previous section.
+We will as shown in Sec.~\ref{sec:exp} that it is most beneficial when used in combination with the geometry-aware criterion of Sec.~\ref{sec:CombinedUncert}.
 We describe our branch-and-bound plane-finding procedure in more detail below and in Section~\ref{sec:2Dprocedure} we show a simplified example of this procedure in $2$D.